 ABOUT JASMIN DARZNIK

-Jasmin Darznik is the author of the debut novel Song of a Captive Bird is a fictional account of Iran’s trailblazing woman poet, Forugh Farrokhzad, which was chosen by The New York Times Book Review as an “Editor’s Choice.”
+Jasmin Darznik is the author of the debut novel Song of a Captive Bird, a fictional account of Iran’s trailblazing woman poet, Forugh Farrokhzad, which was chosen by The New York Times Book Review as an “Editor’s Choice.”
 She is also the author of the New York Times bestseller The Good Daughter: A Memoir of My Mother’s Hidden Life.
 Her books have been published in sixteen countries.
 Jasmin was born in Tehran, Iran and grew up in Northern California.
 She holds an MFA in fiction from Bennington College and a Ph.D. in English from Princeton University.
-She is a professor of English and creative writing at California College of the Arts and lives in the San Francisco Bay Area with her family and is working on a novel set in 1920s San Francisco.
+Now a professor of English and creative writing at California College of the Arts, she lives in the San Francisco Bay Area with her family and is working on a novel set in 1920s San Francisco.